ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Finished Chapter 2 of YDKJS series on Lexical Scope.

 **Thoughts**: Learning a lot about JavaScript.
 Ready to write more code!

+### Day 16: February 21st, 2017

+**Today's Progress**: Coded for 45 minutes.
+Finished Chapter 3 and 4 of YDKJS on Scopes and Closures.

+**Thoughts**: Definitely understanding JS a lot better now.
+Looking forward to writing some JS code in the near future.